 Its people — known locally as Madrileños — have changed, too.
 Just wander along the streets and you’ll notice many Madrileños spending time hanging out in the city’s open plazas soaking up the sun, dancing outdoors, or attending live concerts and theatre.
 Restrictions in the Spanish capital have been all but lifted, and life is slowly returning to normal in this city.

 Indeed, Madrid is officially a safe travel destination teeming with fun tourist places to visit, culinary experiences to delight your senses, and unforgettable nights spent dancing on the streets till the wee hours.
 Here are four neighbourhoods (or barrios as they’re known locally) to show you why.
 What are you waiting for?
 Pack your bags and get going!

 Puerta del Sol, a city square right in the heart of Madrid, is rich in historical significance both for Madrileños and all Spaniards.
 Wander around the open plaza and you’ll spot several monuments which will give you a peek into the capital’s history.

 Look out for the Kilometre Zero mark, a metal plaque on the ground outside the clock tower of the old Post Office building, the Real Casa de Correos.
-This plaque marks the official start point of Spain’s six national roads – the A-1 to A-6.
+This plaque marks the official starting point of Spain’s six national roads: the A-1 to A-6.
 The ’El Oso y el Madroño, the bear and the strawberry tree, is another iconic monument situated at the open plaza.
-It is the symbol for the capital of Spain and the coat of arms for Madrid.
+It is the symbol of the capital of Spain and the coat of arms for Madrid.